Our Staff

 Marketing and Communications Manager

-Alyson has a Bachelor of Arts in English and Sociology from St. Francis Xavier University, a Post-graduate Certificate in Public Relations from Humber College and a Graduate Certificate in Sport and Event Marketing from George Brown College.
+Alyson holds a Bachelor of Arts from St. Francis Xavier University, a Post-graduate Certificate in Public Relations from Humber College, and a Graduate Certificate in Sport and Event Marketing from George Brown College.
+Her diverse educational background has equipped her with a unique blend of knowledge and skills that she applies to her professional endeavours.

 Renata Rusiniak

 Renata holds an honours BA from the University of Waterloo and a Certificate of Community Involvement from Boston College Centre for Corporate Citizenship.
-She is a certified Corporate Social Responsibility Practitioner and believes that investing in people and the planet paves the way for profits.
+She is a certified Corporate Social Responsibility Practitioner and believes that purpose-led businesses are sustainable businesses.
 Originally from Hamilton and currently residing in Guelph, ON with her husband and two sons, Renata is active in her local community.
-She currently advises on the Strategy Committee for the Guelph Community Foundation, and mentors social enterprises at Innovation Guelph.
-Previously, Renata has served as the Board Chair of the Greater Kitchener-Waterloo Chamber of Commerce, held Board Director roles with Leadership Waterloo and the Donkey Sanctuary of Canada, mentored with Women in Communication and Technology (WCT), served as a member of the University of Waterloo Alumni Council and volunteered her time in the equine community with Equine Guelph.
+She currently advises as part of the Strategy Committee for the Guelph Community Foundation and is a member of the Executive Committee for the International Women’s Forum – Waterloo Chapter.
 Renata is an avid skier, equestrian, and general advocate of all things outdoorsy.

 Jason Shim